ihr-it-projekt/DayZModsInfo/GlobalConfigs/AdminConfig.md

       "revivePlayer": 0, // 0 = off 1 = on | is admin in revive player
       "jewelsOfSurvival": 0, // 0 = off 1 = on | is admin in jewels of survival
       "warParty": 0, // 0 = off 1 = on | is admin in war party
+      "dynamicDealer": 0, // 0 = off 1 = on | is admin in dynamic trader
       "carry": 0, // 0 = off 1 = on | is admin for carry mod
       "playerId": "Add here Steam ID Or DayZ ID" // Steam or DayZ ID },